MoCo Climate Smart Farms Initiative

 What is the Montgomery County Climate Smart Farms Initiative?

-The Montgomery County Climate Smart Farm Initiative, a partnership of the Montgomery County Food Council and Montgomery County Green Bank, is a groundbreaking pilot program designed to enhance sustainability, and build climate resilience capacity by promoting local food production, and strengthening the regional food system.
-The initiative helps farmers reduce their vulnerability and respond to the “new norms” of climate change and related weather events, while reducing the farm’s impacts, to prevent worsening climate change and pollution.
+The Montgomery County Climate Smart Farm Initiative, a partnership of the Montgomery County Food Council and Montgomery County Green Bank, was a groundbreaking pilot program designed to enhance sustainability, and build climate resilience capacity by promoting local food production, and strengthening the regional food system.
+The initiative helped farmers reduce their vulnerability and respond to the “new norms” of climate change and related weather events, while reducing the farm’s impacts, to prevent worsening climate change and pollution.
 Climate smart agriculture addresses both sides of the issue for farming in an era of climate change, by finding ways to farm that address the realities of climate change, while promoting the most critical, effective solutions for how to reduce future greenhouse gas emissions and pollution.
-By focusing on how climate change disrupts the food system as a whole, this project seeks to promote local food system and guarantee a safe, secure, resilient food supply for all.
+By focusing on how climate change disrupts the food system as a whole, this project sought to promote local food system and guarantee a safe, secure, resilient food supply for all.

 Through this initiative:

-Climate Smart Farmer Mini-grant
+Climate Smart Farmer Grant

 We aim to fund climate smart practices that 1) assist a farm in adapting to climate change (e.g. a practice that improves drought tolerance), 2) assist a farm in reducing or preventing the effects of climate change (e.g. a practice that reduces emissions and sequesters carbon), or 3) an activity that combines both adaptation and climate change impact reduction/prevention.
 Up to 15 awards will be granted to Montgomery County farmers.
 Award limits are $10,000 to $25,000 per award, depending on funding level.